hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-run.md

 user@user123:~/OpenFOAM-9/channel/Simulation$ setFields
 ```

-* For parallel runs, use the `decomposePar` command, as done during the meshing process, to decompose the geometry into individual geometries for each MPI process.
+* In the case of parallel runs, run the decomposePar command, as done during the meshing process, to decompose the geometry into individual geometries for each MPI process.

 ```
 user@user123:~/OpenFOAM-9/channel/Simulation$ decomposePar